By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on Tenerife airport accident claims.

 Plane crashes are rare thanks to advanced technology and strict safety regulations that are in place.
 The real risk of injury to passengers comes from accidents in and around the airport when they are on the ground.
 Out on the apron there is the possible hazard of passengers being hit by one of the numerous vehicles used to help prepare the plane for take-off.
 Some of these vehicles carry specific loads which must be handled with care because exposure to them could cause harm which includes tanker trucks carrying aviation fuel.

-It can also be dangerous for passengers when they are on the tarmac outside of an aircraft waiting to board the plan.
+It can also be dangerous for passengers when they are on the tarmac outside of an aircraft waiting to board the plane.
 This is when both engines could produce enough noise to cause hearing damage to those standing around who are not wearing ear protection.

 Inside the airport there are risks which includes slips, trips and falls, the risk of being injured or made sick by eating at one of the restaurants in the terminal, and the risk of being hurt due to an accident with luggage or the equipment used to move it around a terminal.